• Skip to primary navigation

 • Sprinkle salt on both sides of the salmon steaks and set a side.
 (Note: 1/2 teaspoon of salt is the total amount to use for all the salmon steaks)

-• Thinly slice shallot, ginger and tomatoes.
+• Thinly slice shallot, galangal (or ginger) and tomatoes.
 Smash the garlic.
 Remove seeds from the bird's-eye chili.
 Set aside.

 Prepare aromatics and other ingredients for Vietnamese caramelized salmon